-- A new study comes out from Poland that surveys young people about e-cigarettes.
+- A new study comes out from Poland that surveys young people about e-cigarettes (page since removed).
 The study found many have heard of or tried ecigs, but few continued to use them.

 Autumn brought a major scandal in the European Union.
 In the US, e-liquid manufacturers formed an industry group, and a study finally reached publication after a long journey.
 Elsewhere in the world, some countries took less enlightened approaches.

 - John Dalli, the commissioner in charge of the tobacco products director resigns amid accusations of knowledge of bribes offered by a snus manufacturer.

 - The community-funded IVAQs (page since removed) study mentioned several times throughout this 2012 review is finally published ending a years long journey.

 - The American E-Liquids Manufacturing Standards Association is started by a small group of small US e-liquid manufacturers to promote safety standards across the industry.